How many T-tessellations on $k$ lines? Existence of associated Gibbs measures on bounded convex domains: Algorithms and Result

 \subsection{Preliminary algorithm}

-If we know the tree of births alone, we can almost rebuild the tessellation.
-We only need the number of murders of each line, which is essentially free ($4^k$).
+If we know the tree of births alone, we can almost rebuild the tessellation $T$.
+We only need the number of murders of each line, which is free, since it is bounded from above by $4^k$.
 Hence counting the number of tessellations in the worst case $\mathcal{N} (k)$ is essentially equivalent to counting the highest possible number of trees of births on $k$ lines.

-We start with a labelling scheme that only gives existence of $Z$ for low intensities ($\lambda < (4e)^{-1}$ with non-negative energy $H$).
-However it is a basis of our final labelling scheme, and the proof of its efficiency introduces ideas that we shall use again, while staying in an easier context.
+We use this fact to devise a first encoding of tessellations.
+It only gives finiteness of $Z_H$ for low intensities ($\tau < (4e)^{-1}$ with non-negative energy $H$).
+However it is a basis of our final encoding, and the proof of its efficiency introduces ideas that we shall use again, while staying in an easier context.

-A first way to label each line so that we may rebuild the tessellation is the following: \begin{itemize} \item{Give for each line its parent.
-That yields $k^k$ possibilities.} \item{Give for each line its number of murders.
-That yields $\binom{2k}{k} \leq 4^k$ possibilities.} \end{itemize}